Hamdi Ulukaya: Personal life

 Ulukaya lives in New Berlin, New York, near Chobani's South Edmeston factory and headquarters.
 He was briefly married in the late 1990s to New York City doctor Ayşe Giray.
 In 2012, Hamdi Ulukaya's Turkish ex-wife Dr. Ayşe Giray sued him for a 53 percent stake in the company claiming her family lent him $500,000 for the business.
 The suit was settled for an undisclosed amount.
 Other claims that emerged from the divorce proceedings included her accusations that Hamdi stole the recipe for his yogurts.
 These accusations were proven unfounded and dropped.
 Ulukaya joined the world's billionaires in the early 2010s.

 In 2015, he had a son, Aga, with Alida Boer.
 In January 2018, Ulukaya married Louise Vongerichten, co-founder and president of Food Dreams Foundation, founder of sustainable's kids clothing line Mon Coeur and daughter of famous French-American chef Jean-Georges Vongerichten.

 Ulukaya has additional offices in Manhattan and Twin Falls, Idaho.

+A die-hard Fenerbahçe fan and close friend of President Ali Koç, Ulukaya became the jersey and stadium name sponsor of the football A-team, paying club around 20 M Euros annually.